ShrimpAndBits/gritcoin/README.md

 7. Click the green 'Create pull request' button.

-8. Write some sort of sea-life-related pun in the little box where it says 'Update THECOB.md'.
+8. Write some sort of corny pun in the little box where it says 'Update THECOB.md'.

 9. Put whatever tickles your fancy (or nothing at all) in the larger box where it says 'Leave a comment'.